-The Foundation often enters into contracts with consultants, whereby the Foundation agrees to indemnify such consultants from liabilities incurred in the course of performing their contracted work, excluding any liabilities incurred by the consultant's own negligence or willful misconduct.
-The Foundation's maximum exposure under these agreements is unknown; however, the Foundation has not had prior claims or losses pursuant to these contracts and on that basis expects the risk of loss to be remote.
+The Foundation often enters into contracts with consultants, whereby the Foundation agrees to indemnify such consultants from liabilities incurred in the course of performing their contracted work, except for any liabilities incurred by the consultant's own negligence or willful misconduct.
+The Foundation's maximum exposure under these agreements is unknown; however, the Foundation has not had prior claims or losses pursuant to these contracts, carries insurance to cover any future claims or losses, and therefore expects the risk of loss to be remote.